3MFConsortium/spec_volumetric/3MF Volumetric Extension.md

 If multiple volumes defined by the interior of clipping surfaces overlap, the volumedata elements in the overlapping volume are defined by the volumedata elements of interior of the last clipping surface.
 If the last overlapping object does not have a volumedata element of an earlier object that is being overlapped, the resulting volume does not have the volumedata elements of the overlapped object.
 This makes sure that volumedata elements of an overlapped object do not determine any volumedata elements of an overlapping object.
-Figure ?-? illustrates overlapping objects with their volume defined by the mesh surface and the boundary element of their respective volumedata elements.
+Figure 5-1 illustrates overlapping objects with their volume defined by the mesh surface and the boundary element of their respective volumedata elements.
 Evaluating volumedata elements X and volumedata elements Y at different positions p1 to p4.

-##### Figure ?-?: Sampling volumedata elements at different positions of overlapping meshes with volumedata
+_Figure 5-1: Sampling volumedata elements at different positions of overlapping meshes with volumedata_
 ![Illustration of overlapping meshes with volumedata elements](images/overlap_properties.png)